dkultasev/dkultasev/README.md

 ### Hi there 👋

+I'm working ⚒ as database developer since 2008 😱.
+At the year 2013 I met Microsoft SQL Server™ and since then continue mastering this technology.

 <!--
 **dkultasev/dkultasev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.